bradmb/factors/README.md

 * Alphanumeric multi-factor tokens
 * Modular so you only have to install the features you want
 * Email multi-factor authentication (with support for SMTP and Postmark as mail providers)
-* SMS and Phone Call multi-factor (with support for Twilio)
+* SMS and Phone Call multi-factor (with support for Twilio as a provider)

 To-do:
 * Authy multi-factor